-• Following diligence on a potential investment opportunity, MicroVest's investment team produces a memo for the investment committee that includes estimates of how an institution's loan portfolio will grow and perform as a result of a loan from MicroVest.
+Following diligence on a potential investment opportunity, MicroVest's investment team produces a memo for the investment committee that includes estimates of how an institution's loan portfolio will grow and perform as a result of a loan from MicroVest.
 As discussed throughout this Disclosure, these metrics serve as a proxy for estimating an RFI's contribution to closing the financial inclusion gap.
 The memo also documents the results of our character assessment and social impact scoring.
-When a loan has fully amortized, the investment committee has a process to decide on whether to extend a new loan (i.e. a renewal), and the RFI undergoes a new underwriting process, with analysis prepared for the investment committee.
+When a loan has fully amortized, the underwriting process begins anew to determine whether to extend a new loan (i.e. a renewal), and the RFI undergoes a new underwriting process, with analysis prepared for the investment committee.
 This provides an opportunity to compare expected and actual loan portfolio performance, as well as consider any changes to the social impact score as MicroVest builds a deeper relationship with the RFI.